adcerro/ec2_final_proyect/README.md

 <!-- About the Project -->
 ## :star2: About the Project
+### Summary
-This is a project for the Computer's Structure course, the goal is to create an app that serves a purpose to the Computer Science community
+This is a project for the Computer's Structure course, the goal is to create an app that serves a purpose to the Computer Science community.

+Logisim N is a viewer for .circ files (file format of logisim) that tries to bring logisim (or at least the basics of it) to platforms like web with the use of flutter

+As of now it just reads information from the file and uses it to draw the circuits

+### Why
+Logisim and Logisim evolution are java programs which means that you could run them almost anywhere, but, what about the web? or maybe you don't want to install java.
+Whatever reason prevents you from using the original program, Logisim N aims to be the tool you need.

+We also hope that this project can serve as a base for other projects (like an online multi-user logisim or even just a way to easily share circuits) and as a way to learn things like xml, the flutter canvas, and whatever you need to have any feature you wish

 <!-- TechStack -->
 ### :space_invader: Tech Stack